millermetres/PolOfCodeCrypto/vpn.md

 ### Should I use VPN?
 It depends.
 Resources are provided below to help you judge.
 Try to understand what VPN services can and cannot do.
 If a VPN truely satisfies your need, try it out.
-Note that many articles may be critical of VPN services due to inflated claims of VPN businesses.
+Note that many of the below articles may be critical of VPN services due to inflated claims of VPN businesses.

 ### Sources and further resources